Use these simple steps to improve how we measure and report our progress.

 But how did they get started?

-During the early days of a new venture, it’s far more common for both founders and investors to feel completely overwhelmed or outright misled by data than to feel informed or driven by it.
-Even when we understand the importance of looking at our numbers constantly and sending regular updates, starting with a completely blank spreadsheet is still a daunting prospect.
+During the early days of any new venture, it’s easy to feel completely overwhelmed or outright misled by data.
+Even when we understand the importance of looking at our numbers constantly and sharing regular updates, starting with a completely blank spreadsheet is a daunting prospect.

-So please don’t panic if you feel like that.
+So don’t panic if you feel like that.
 It’s completely normal.

 In the very beginning all we have are numbers.